-In March 2023, we entered into a credit agreement with Bank of America, N.A., as administrative agent and letter of credit issuer (the "Credit Agreement").
+In March 2023, we entered into a credit agreement with Bank of America, N.A., as administrative agent and letter of credit issuer, which was subsequently amended on October 27, 2023 and March 12, 2024 (as amended, the "Credit Agreement").
 The Credit Agreement provides for a revolving credit facility (the "Revolving Credit Facility") in an amount equal to the lesser of (i) \$50 million, and (ii) a borrowing base calculated as the sum of (a) 80% of the value of certain of our eligible accounts receivable, plus (b) up to 100% of the value of eligible cash collateral.
-The Revolving Credit Facility will mature on March 13, 2024, and is secured by substantially all of our assets.
+The Revolving Credit Facility will mature on October 25, 2024, and is secured by substantially all of our assets.
 As of July 31, 2023, there were no outstanding loans under the Revolving Credit Facility.

-Loans under the Revolving Credit Facility will bear interest at either a term Secured Overnight Financing Rate ("SOFR") rate for a specified interest period plus a SOFR adjustment (equal to 0.10%) plus a margin of 1.40% or base rate plus a margin of 0.40% at our option.
+Loans under the Revolving Credit Facility will bear interest at either a term Secured Overnight Financing Rate ("SOFR") rate for a specified interest period plus a SOFR adjustment (equal to 0.10%) plus a margin of 1.60% or base rate plus a margin of 0.60% at our option.
 Interest on any outstanding loans is due and payable monthly and the principal balance is due at maturity.
-In addition, we pay a quarterly unused revolving line facility fee of 0.20% per annum on the average unused facility.
+In addition, we pay a quarterly unused revolving line facility fee of 0.25% per annum on the average unused facility.